Sb-CCL/reactjs-weather-app/README.md

-# React.js Weather - Dark Style 🌤️
+# React.js Weather App - Dark Theme 🌙

 A weather application that allows you to search weather conditions for cities worldwide.